onflow/flow-101-quest/README.md

 Visit the [Flow CLI Installation](https://developers.flow.com/tools/flow-cli/install) documentation & follow the instructions.
 You just need to run a single command in your terminal!
 If you already have it installed, make sure it’s the latest version.

 ## Step 0 - Clone the Repo (Optional)
 This repo provides the completed contracts and scripts in order to complete the challenge.
-Alternatively, following along the steps below will teach you how to complete the challenge as well.
-It is recommended you follow the guide first to understand, then clone the repo 😊
+Alternatively, following along the steps below will teach you how to complete the challenge as well, by creating the files manually.

 ```
 git clone https://github.com/onflow/yearbook-workshop